 Messages about Malaria

 Community Health Workers and Doctors have been out in the villages around Simango Rural Health Centre helping young people learn about malaria.
 One of the simple but important messages is that sleeping under a mosquito nets significantly reduces risk.
 And we’re pleased to report that most of the participants are going to change their behaviour, and sleep under those nets.
-In one week we were able to reach 748 young people with these important messages about malaria.
+During October we were able to reach 1218 young people with these important messages about malaria.

 During September our volunteer team have been continuing the monthly mobile clinics in the villages.
 They continue to work in close partnership with staff from the rural health centres and the Community Health Workers who provide such a vital presence within the communities.
 Peter, one of the CHWs wrote this month to remind us of the difference our supporters have made by enabling his training: